General Poetry Resources

 Students analyze form in Shakespearean sonnets, then analyze hip hop music to determine common characteristics between the Bard's work and the music of hip hop artists.
 Students reinforce their understanding of the connections between hip hop and poetry through close analysis of the works of poets Saul Williams and Nikki Giovanni, and through the creation of their own poetry.

-Thirty-eight lessons for grades 1-12 from a team of UK poets.
+More than 50 lessons for grades 1-12 from a team of poets and teachers.